 Let us remember that we have established that the “synchronization criterion” (see equation (44)), is valid for a system connected to the stationary empty space, where the speed of light is constant in all directions.

-• The readings of the clocks in the “moving system” (the clocks at both ends A and B of the rod), correspond at every moment to the readings of clocks in the corresponding location in the “stationary system”, the readings of the clocks in the corresponding place in the “stationary system” along which the rod passes (and these clocks in the stationary system are synchronized)!
+• The readings of the clocks in the “moving system” (the clocks at both ends A and B of the rod), correspond at every moment to the readings of clocks in the corresponding location in the “stationary system”, along which the rod passes.
+However, these clocks in the stationary system are synchronized, which means that the clocks in the “moving system” are synchronized too!

 It means, in fact, that Einstein assumed as an initial condition of the thought experiment that both in the “stationary system” and in the frame of reference “moving system” the clocks are synchronized – i.e. the clocks’ readings are the same and the time goes in the same way!